daenney/daenney.github.io/_posts/2017-07-02-ldap-terminology.md

   entry in the DIT
 * **RDN**: A relative distinguished name, a lookup key uniquely identifying an entry in the DIT relative to its parent
-* **Base DN** or **search base**: A DN to a point in the tree from which a search will be performed.
-This allows you to scope queries to not have to search the full tree
+* **Base DN** or **suffix**: A DN pointing to the root of your tree.
+Usually searches for objects are done relative to the base DN and client tools can be configured to do so.
+Any object returned allows contains the full DN, including the suffix.
+You'll often see it in the form of a DNS name split into labels, such as `dc=example,dc=com`
 * **Bind DN**: When authenticating to a directory service to perform an action we **bind** onto an entry that gives us the permission to perform this action.
   Very often the bind DN is the DN to your user but it can be a service account